-The College recognizes as legitimate purposes of new member education/intake the following:
+The University recognizes as legitimate purposes of new member education/intake the following:

-- To inculcate the new members with the ideology, history, and ceremonies of the fraternity or sorority; - To instruct new members on their purpose and responsibility to the fraternity or sorority, to the College and to the community; - To broaden the understanding between active members and the new members, and to promote a sense of unity between active members and new members; - To carry out activities of campus and civic value; and - To continue the tradition of fraternity and sorority membership as a matter of special pride and achievement as long as these traditions do not violate these or other college policies, or place the prospective member in physical or emotional jeopardy.
+- To inculcate the new members with the ideology, history, and ceremonies of the fraternity or sorority. - To instruct new members on their purpose and responsibility to the fraternity or sorority, to the university and to the community. - To broaden the understanding between active members and the new members and promote unity between them. - To carry out activities, programs and events on campus that elevate the principles of scholarship, service, and leadership within your organization and showcase it to others. - To continue the tradition of fraternity and sorority membership as a matter of special pride and achievement if these traditions do not violate these or other university policies or place the prospective member in physical or emotional jeopardy.

-Therefore, to establish a recruitment and new member education process that is sensitive to the traditions of current chapters; does not interfere with the scholastic pursuits of students; does not interfere with the lives of students not wishing to affiliate with fraternities and sororities; does not interfere with the normal day to day operation of the College; allows students to make educated choices; promotes objective, non-discriminatory selection; promotes inter fraternity/sorority cooperation and a positive fraternity/sorority image; and is a positive experience for the recruitment member and intake member, the following guidelines must be adhered to:
+Therefore, to establish a recruitment and new member education process that is sensitive to the traditions of current chapters; does not interfere with the scholastic pursuits of students; does not interfere with the lives of students not wishing to affiliate with fraternities and sororities; does not interfere with the normal day to day operation of the university; allows students to make educated choices; promotes objective, non-discriminatory selection; promotes inter-fraternity/sorority cooperation and a positive fraternity/sorority image; and is a positive experience for the recruitment member and intake member, the following guidelines must be adhered to:

-- 1. All new member education/intake processes and activities can begin when: - All potential new members have submitted an Information Release form. - All potential new members have successfully completed the Anti-Hazing workshop. - The chapter has received written notification of approval from the Assistant Director for the Center for Student Leadership & Involvement.
+- 1. All new member education/intake processes and activities can begin when: - All potential new members have submitted an Information Release form. - All potential members have signed the Fraternity & Sorority Life Bid Acceptance Form. - All potential new members have successfully completed the Anti-Hazing workshop. - The chapter has received written notification of approval from the Fraternity & Sorority